 The current provision for employee benefits includes all unconditional entitlements where employees have completed the required period of service and also those where employees are entitled to pro-rata payments in certain circumstances.
 The entire amount is presented as current, since the company does not have an unconditional right to defer settlement.
 However, based on past experience, the company does not expect all employees to take the full amount of accrued leave or require payment within the next 12 months.
-The amounts of \$113,848 reflect leave that is not expected to be taken within the next 12 months.
+The amounts of \$90,226 reflects the amount of annual leave and long service leave that is not expected to be taken within the next 12 months.